adafruit/ci-arduino/README.md

 ```

 If you only want to install and build on certain platforms, you can set the
-`INSTALL_PLATFORMS` envionrment variable to a comma-seperated list of platforms.
+`INSTALL_PLATFORMS` environment variable to a comma-separated list of platforms.

 **Example `.travis.yml`:**
 ```yaml